cboden/symfony/UPGRADE-2.1.md

 .. note::

-    You can access optionally use constants in Twig templates using `constant()` e.g.
+    You can optionally use constants in Twig templates using `constant()` e.g.
     `constant('Symfony\Component\HttpFoundation\FlashBag::NOTICE')`.

 * Session object